Franweb79/Datepedia-pwa/README.md

 # 2022.01.
 UPDATE

-- Now, THIS WEBAPP IT HAS BEEN ENHANCED ANS ALSO WORKS NOW AS A PWA (Progressive Web Application).
+- Now, THIS WEBAPP IT HAS BEEN ENHANCED AND ALSO WORKS NOW AS A PWA (Progressive Web Application).
 That means, you can install it on your device and work with it offline!
 Like a desktop or native mobile app.
 It mixes best of both worlds.

 - More info:
     - https://en.wikipedia.org/wiki/Progressive_web_application